skip to main content

 Eligibility and how to take part

-The study is looking to interview musicians based in the UK who identify as disabled or having a health condition, as well as non-disabled musicians.
+The study is looking to interview musicians based in the UK who identify as disabled or having a physical health condition.

-You will be asked about their experiences of the physical demands of orchestral music careers, how well you are supported, and what could be improved.
+You will be asked about your experiences of the physical demands of orchestral music careers, how well you are supported, and what could be improved.

 You need to have at least 1 year’s experience playing with professional orchestras, Please note that this includes freelancing, and you do not need to be currently working with an orchestra.

-Interviews are taking place until end Dec 2025, and participants will receive a £50 voucher for taking part.
+Interviews are taking place until the end of March 2026, and participants will receive a £50 voucher for taking part.

 Please contact Eleanor Brown at Eleanor.Brown@glasgow.ac.uk to find out more.